 Executive Remuneration will be managed within the terms and conditions of the Executive Remuneration policy summarised below.
-This policy below sets out remuneration elements and design principles informing the remuneration arrangements for executive management.
-Remuneration practices throughout MWLR should be transparent in the way in which it is determined and administered and will always conform to sound corporate governance principles.
+This policy sets out remuneration elements and design principles informing the remuneration arrangements for executive management.
+Remuneration practices throughout MWLR should be transparent in the way in which they are determined and administered and will always conform to sound corporate governance principles.